Óscar Zambrano: Club career

+Return to Hull City

+On 21 July 2026, Zambrano returned to Hull City on a permanent deal for an undisclosed fee, signing a four-year contract, with the option of an extra year.

 International career

 Zambrano was called up to the Ecuador under-20 side for the 2023 FIFA U-20 World Cup, where he was one of Ecuador's better players in a campaign that saw them knocked out in the round of 16 by South Korea.

 Doping ban

 Following the 2024 Recopa Sudamericana second leg on 29 February 2024, a game which Zambrano and Quito lost, Zambrano tested positive for doping.
 He was, however, allowed to keep playing competitive football.
 That was until 5 November 2024, when CONMEBOL suspended Zambrano for 16 months.
 By this time, he had gone out on loan to Hull and made 8 league appearances for his new team, scoring one goal in the process.
 Five months later, on 13 March 2025, Zambrano had his appeal heard by the Court of Arbitration for Sport.
 On 24 April, it was reported that the ban had been reduced, with the new expiry date set for 3 November 2025.